jgarciatorralba/translator-microservice-challenge/README.md

 - Run the test suite by executing the command: `php bin/phpunit`
   - **Important**: make sure to clear Symfony's testing cache by running `sf cache:clear --env=test` before executing them.
-  - Make sure the **test** database is created and ready by running the commands `sf doctrine:database:create --env=test` and `sf doctrine:migrations:migrate --env=test`.
+  - Create the **test** database by running the command `sf doctrine:database:create --env=test` and execute the corresponding migration with `sf doctrine:migrations:migrate --env=test`.

 ---